parsa-webdev/webpack_react_boilerplate/README.md

 </html>
 ```

-- Add these scripts to the `package.json` file to run and build our app for both production and development

 - To make Async/Await code work in the application, setup

   `npm install @babel/plugin-transform-runtime @babel/runtime --save-dev`

 - Add the plugin to .babelrc file